SebastianMaung/MiyooThemeDownloader/readme.txt

 You will then be sent to the theme switcher, where you can choose your newly downloaded theme If you downloaded an icon pack, you will be sent to Tweaks, which you can then to to Appearance and then Apply icon pack.
 If you do not want to change anything, press menu

+If the app isn't working, please open up an issue.
+I would hate to be creating a pulbic app that didn't work as intended.